Resourcecode-project/py-resourcecode/doc/doc_installation.rst

 At this time, `python >= 3.10` is not supported.

-The library depends on the following python packages that are automaticilly installed using `pip`:
+The library depends on the following python packages that are automatically installed using `pip`:

   - pandas (>= 1.0.0),
   - requests (>= 2.23.0),